Learn how to make a simple and delicious frittata with tons of variation ideas! Perfect for a savory breakfast, brunch, or even dinner!

 What we love about this recipe is that it tastes fancy, but it’s so easy to make.
 It’s healthy and packed with protein, and really, it makes a fabulous keto breakfast (if you follow a low carb diet).

-Perfect hot or cold, you can literally clean out the fridge with it.
+Similar to a crustless quiche, it’s perfect hot or cold, you can literally clean out the fridge with it.

 - Bacon.
 There is nothing better than waking up to the aroma of fried bacon.
 Things get even better when you add these crunchy salty bits into the egg mixture that then turn into a fluffy egg pie.